JuliaMath/Bessels.jl/README.md

 | besselk(120, x)  |   2.9x  | 3.4x  |

 * SpecialFunctions.jl doesn't always preserve the correct input type so some of the calculations may be done in Float64.
 This might skew the benchmarks for `Bessels.jl`.

+# Current Development Plans

+- More robust implementations of `besselj(nu, x)` and `bessely(nu, x)`
+- Support non-integer orders
+- Support complex arguments

+# Contributing

+Contributions are very welcome, as are feature requests and suggestions.
+Please open an [issue](https://github.com/heltonmc/Bessels.jl/issues/new) for discussion on newer implementations, share papers, new features, or if you encounter any problems.